- Corporate Governance Report (PDF: 5895KB)last updated on June 26, 2026

 Securities Holdings

-Status of Reduction of Securities Holdings
+Status of divestment of securities holdings

-We sold shares of 31 listed companies during fiscal 2024 (including shares of which part of the holdings were sold).
-The proceeds were ¥58.6 billion.
-From fiscal 2018 to fiscal 2024, the total number of listed companies of which we sold its holdings was 91 (including shares of which part of the holdings were sold).
-The proceeds were ¥208.6 billion.
+The Corporation sold shares of 39 listed companies during fiscal 2025 (including shares of which part of the holdings were sold).
+The proceeds were ¥109.1 billion.
+From fiscal 2018 to fiscal 2025, the total number of listed companies of which the Corporation sold its holdings was 120 (including shares of which part of the holdings were sold).
+The proceeds were ¥317.8 billion.
+As a result, the number of listed companies the Corporation held shares in decreased from 187 as of the end of March 2018 to 93 as of the end of March 2026.

 We exercise voting rights on securities holdings after comprehensively examining the contents of proposals, referring to the Policy on securities holdings above, and judging whether to vote for or against each proposal from the perspective of whether the corporate value of the Company and business partners may increase.

-Policy in case the cross-shareholder has expressed their intention to sell the shares
+Policy in Case the Cross-shareholder has Expressed their Intention to Sell the Shares

 In case the cross-shareholder has expressed their intention to sell the Company’s shares, we will not act to prevent the sale by, for example, suggesting that we will reduce transactions with the company concerned.